GSA-TTS/atj-platform/documents/adr/0011-secrets-management.md

 We will continue to utilize AWS Systems Manager Parameter Store.

+The implementation will live in `infra/core`, which will be the home for other abstract infrastructure code, while `infra/cdktf` will include the concrete implementation of the deployment.

 ## Consequences

 Secrets management that requires repeated manual operations will be automated.
 In the future, this will include things like secrets rotation via the same command-line interface.